concord-consortium/activity-player/README.md

 * activity={id|url}:    load sample-activity {id} or load json from specified url
 * sequence={id|url}:    load sample-sequence {id} or load json from specified url
+* contentUrl={url}:     override the activity parameter and load the activity content from this contentUrl instead.
+In this case the activity parameter is still used to make the resourceUrl which identifies the resource structure in the report-service.
+The computed resourceUrl is also used to identify the answers when running offline.
 * page={n|"page_[id]"}: load page n, where 0 is the activity introduction, 1 is the first page and [id] in "page_[id]" refers to an internal integer id of the page model exported from LARA.
 * themeButtons:         whether to show theme buttons
 * mode={mode}:          sets mode.
 Values: "teacher-edition"